 Below is Baptisia australis,

 An informative sampling focused on herbs and tea with an occasional sprinkling of fairy dust and a glimpse into family activities too.
-The contributions to this blog is the combined effort created by the sisters of The Rosemary House and Sweet Remembrances.
+The contributions to this blog are the combined efforts of the sisters of The Rosemary House and Sweet Remembrances.

 Subscribe to: